 Thrilled with the abundance of women starting businesses of their own, Teena Hughes decided to take all of the knowledge she’s gained in her years as a business owner, marketing consultant, training course developer, and mentor, and compile them into a single, easy-to-follow guide.
 Packed with wisdom and top-notch strategies from dozens of successful businesswomen, 50 Marketing Secrets of Successful Women is the definitive guide to launching, and maintaining, the successful business of your dreams.
 It’s one of the top 50 books for small businesses and entrepreneurs.

 24: Business Networking – The Survival Guide: How to Make Networking Less About Stress and More About SuccessBusiness

 What’s stopping you from networking?
 You know you need to do it and, like most people, you probably hate it.

 Business Networking – The Survival Guide helps you overcome all your fears and concerns.
 Start navigating the networking jungle like an expert as you build your confidence, raise your profile, create new connections, strengthen your support network, and open up exciting new opportunities.

-Effective networking – both in person and online – has never been more vital.
-This indispensable, friendly guide by Will Kintish will take you step by step through the whole process so you can quickly master the skills you need to create and maintain a strong network.
+Effective networking – both in-person and online – has never been more vital.
+This indispensable, friendly guide by Will Kintish will take you to step by step through the whole process so you can quickly master the skills you need to create and maintain a strong network.
 Networking may be necessary, but it doesn’t have to be stressful.

 25: Managed Services in a Month: Build a Successful, Modern Computer Consulting Business in 30 Days